Parent’s Guide to Child Abuse/Molestation Risk Management Program

 - Behaviors result in injures to athlete(s); etc.

 Sexual Abuse: An adult may not improperly sexualize touch by fondling instead of hugging (with permission), kissing, or seductive stroking of various body parts.
 On the other hand appropriate touching can be used when a young child needs comfort, reassurance, and support.
-Appropriate touch is respectful of a person’s personal boundaries and comfort level, public (done in font of others and not secretly), and nurturing (not sexualized).
+Appropriate touch is respectful of a person’s personal boundaries and comfort level, public (done in front of others and not secretly), and nurturing (not sexualized).

 - Misuse of power and authority;